Abandoned SCI Cresson Prison (Morning Session) – Saturday, May 3, 2025

 If you want more information on the history of this site and to see even more photos, check out the article I wrote about my exploration at the prison.

-While this site is open to the public monthly at a slightly lower cost, this workshop will allow you to see the site with a much smaller group (roughly 25% of the public tour capacity) meaning that you’ll have plenty of space to explore and get the photos that you want.
+This workshop is open for only a small group of photographers meaning that you’ll have plenty of space to explore and get the photos that you want.
 In fact, the number of buildings here is roughly the same as the group capacity, so you’re very likely to have entire buildings to yourself during this workshop.

 This site is not only unique because of its size, but also because of the huge variety of structures that you can explore.